Smooth approximations in PL geometry: Introduction, main theorems and corollaries

 This paper deals with the problem of approximating continuous maps by differentiable maps when the target space $Y\subset\R^n$ may have `singularities'.
 Actually, we require that $Y$ is at least triangulable.

 The special case when the target space $Y\subset\R^n$ is a Nash set was already treated by Coste, Ruiz and Shiota in \cite{crs1}.
-In fact, they approximate real analytic maps on a compact Nash manifolds by a very restrictive class of approximating functions, the so-called Nash functions, see \cite[Ch.8]{bcr}.
-Recall that a function $f:\R^n\to\R$ is \em Nash \em if it is real analytic and algebraic over the real polynomials, that is, there exists a non-zero polynomial $P\in\R[x_1,\ldots,x_n,y]$ such that $P(x,f(x))$ for each $x\in\R^n$.
+In fact, they approximate real analytic maps on a compact Nash manifolds by a very restrictive class of approximating maps, the so-called Nash maps, see \cite[Ch.8]{bcr}.
+Recall that a function $f:\R^n\to\R$ is \em (real) Nash \em if it is of class $\mscr{C}^\omega$ (that is, real analytic) and algebraic over the real polynomials, that is, there exists a non-zero polynomial $P\in\R[x_1,\ldots,x_n,y]$ such that $P(x,f(x))=0$ for each $x\in\R^n$.
 In addition, $Y\subset\R^n$ is a \em Nash set \em if there exist a Nash function $f$ on $\R^n$ such that $Y=\{f=0\}$.
 A Nash set $X\subset\R^m$ that is in addition a smooth manifold is called a \em Nash manifold\em.
-The \em Nash maps \em $f:X\to Y$ are the restrictions to $X$ of Nash maps $F:\R^m\to\R^n$ such that $F(X)\subset Y$.
+A map $F:\R^m\to\R^n$ is {\it Nash} if its components are Nash functions.
+The \em Nash maps \em $f:X\to Y$ are the restrictions from $X$ to $Y$ of Nash maps $F:\R^m\to\R^n$ such that $F(X)\subset Y$.
 The authors proved in \cite[Thm 0.0]{crs1} a global version of Artin's approximation theorem \cite{ar}, which implies the following:

 \begin{thm}[\cite{crs1}] Let $Y\subset\R^n$ be a Nash set and let $X\subset\R^m$ be any compact Nash manifold.
 Then every real analytic map $f:X\to Y$ can be uniformly approximated by (real) Nash maps $g:X\to Y$. \end{thm}